marczz/mzlinux_pages/social_networks/xmpp.md

 -   [mxtoot](https://github.com/ma1uta/mxtoot)    (Apache License)
     is a Matrix <=> Mastodon bot written on java.

-# Google Talk and Hangouts
+# Google Chat

-In 2013 Google closed Google Talk in favor of
+In 2013 Google closed Google Talk which was a Xmms client, in favor of
 {{< wp "Google Hangout" >}} which uses  a proprietary protocol.

 Google [announced